Advanced Very-High-Resolution Radiometer: Calibration using direct AVHRR/AVHRR SNOs

 One final method used by Heidinger et al. [2010] for extending the MODIS calibration back to AVHRRs that operated outside of the MODIS era is through direct AVHRR/AVHRR SNOs.
 Here, the counts from AVHRRs are plotted and a regression forced through the origin calculated.
 This regression is used to transfer the accurate calibration of one AVHRRs reflectances to the counts of an un-calibrated AVHRR and produce appropriate calibration slopes.
 These AVHRR/AVHRR SNOs do not provide an absolute calibration point themselves; rather they act as anchors for the relative calibration between AVHRRs that can be used to transfer the ultimate MODIS calibration.

 Next-generation system

 Operational experience with the MODIS sensor onboard NASA's Terra and Aqua led to the development of AVHRR's follow-on, VIIRS.
 VIIRS is currently operating on board the Suomi NPP and NOAA-20 satellites.
+Whereas EUMETSAT MetOp satellites with AVHRR instruments will be succeeded by MetOp-SG satellites with a European MetImage instrument.